 We welcome new investment and will pull out all the stops to ensure your move here is as easy as possible.
 A named advisor will be appointed to work with you on all aspects of your project to make sure you benefit from everything the area has to offer.
 Our network of local contacts is extensive and together we will ensure that you receive a first class service.

 There is no better time to make the move to Redcar and Cleveland.
 Significant development is underway here and is creating opportunities for all.

-The South Tees Development Corporation has been established to manage the regeneration of the 1800 hectare former steel site and has published its masterplan for delivery.
+The South Tees Development Corporation has been established to manage the regeneration of the 1800 hectare former steel site now known as Teesworks and has published its masterplan for delivery.
 Discussions with land owners to release sites for development are now advanced and the first of several major investments is expected to get underway in the coming year.

 MGT Teesside is two years into building its 299MW biomass power plant at Teesport.
 This will offer supply chain opportunities as well as industrial heat for local businesses once it is operational in 2020.

 Anglo American’s £3.2b mine and mineral processing plant is now well advanced in its construction at sites across Redcar and Cleveland and Whitby.
 Our borough offers great opportunities for businesses in its supply chain to set up locations close to the project and recruit suitably skilled workers from our local labour pool.

 For further information contact our Business Growth Team:

 We regard your privacy as important and any personal information you give to us will be used in accordance with the Data Protection Act 1998 and the General Data Protection Regulations.

 We do not store personal information about individuals who visit this site except where they provide contact information via our contact us page and contact forms available on various pages throughout the website.

 Any information you provide will only be used for the reasons specified and it will not be shared with any third party without your consent, unless required by law.